Mediation costs

 Mediation is already a quicker, cheaper and far more satisfactory option than going to court and the good news is that there is additional help available to make it even more accessible to everyone.
 Below are the ways that both the government and we can help.

-If mediation includes children’s arrangements, you can have your first mediation session for free.
+If mediation includes children's arrangements, you can have your first mediation session for free.
 Once you have attended your MIAMs and mediation is assessed as suitable, we can apply for a government mediation voucher to cover the costs of your first joint mediation session.
 Often matters can be resolved in just one session.
-Should you need a follow up session within 3 months, you are on a low income and eligible for our Oasis Scheme, we can offer you a follow up session for just £48

 We do not currently offer legally aided mediation.
 If you think you might be entitled to legal aid let us know and we can give you contact details of Legal Aid mediation providers who can help you.

-‘What if I can’t find a legal aid service who can help me quickly or I am not entitled to legal aid?’
+'What if I can't find a Legal Aid service who can help me quickly or I am not entitled to legal aid?'

-Our Special reduced rates for child arrangement mediation if you are on a low income
+Our Special reduced rates for child arrangement mediation if you are on a low income (in-person appointments at our Swindon Offices or online nationally only):

-MIAM – £48
+* MIAM – £10

-Mediation Sessions:
+* Mediation Sessions:

-Follow up mediation meeting (within 3 months) – £48
+-> Follow-up mediation meeting (within 3 months) – £48.

 Why trying mediation makes good financial sense